rse/obs-birddog-camera-preset/README.md

 Studio](https://obsproject.com).
 The SPA is usually running in a scene where it sits on top of a preview of the camera video stream.

-The second way of recalling a preset is an automatic one through an OBS Lua based scene/source filter which recalls the camera preset automatically once the scene/source becomes active (is shown in the program).
+The second way of recalling a preset is an automatic one through an OBS Lua based scene/source filter which recalls the camera preset automatically once the scene/source becomes active in the PREVIEW (if studio mode is enabled) and/or the PROGRAM of OBS Studio.

 Usage
 -----